boardgameio/boardgame.io/docs/documentation/tutorial.md

 ?> `endIf` takes a function that determines if the game is over.
 If it returns anything at all, the game ends and the return value is available at `ctx.gameover`.
-In order for bots (see below) to qwork properly, the return value should be an object with a `winner` key if there is a winner.
+In order for bots (see below) to work properly, the return value should be an object with a `winner` key if there is a winner.
 See the example above.